[ + links to: Glossary - Timeline - Maps - A Survey of Ooranye - Plan of Olhoav -

 "I am sorry to hear that.
 And your second?"

 "Ha.
-Then it won't be Miril Nerred," remarked the girl.
-Deciding, after all, that it was time to scramble up and brush the gralm and the leaves from her cloak, she did so and added dryly, "I'm all too possible."
+Then it won't be Miril Nerred," remarked the girl, deciding, after all, that it was time to scramble up and brush the gralm and the leaves from her cloak.
+"I'm all too possible," she dryly added.

-Yadon, standing up likewise, contemplated her sombrely.
+Yadon, to her relief, made no apology.
+Standing up likewise, he contemplated her sombrely, seriously, somehow giving her her dignity.
 "You are going now?
 Back to your city?"

 "Yes."